 However, Vestager’s department will take some convincing.
 Over the past two years, the Commission has whacked Google with fines totalling €8.24bn (£7.5bn) for abuse of competition.

-Last it was hit with a €4.3bn (£3.9bn) penalty relating to its Android mobile operating system and a €2.4bn (£2.2bn) fine for promoting its own shopping service over rivals.
-In March this year it received a €1.49bn (£1.35bn) penalty for abusing its monopoly in online advertising,
+Last year it was hit with a €4.3bn (£3.9bn) penalty relating to its Android mobile operating system and a €2.4bn (£2.2bn) fine for promoting its own shopping service over rivals.
+In March this year it received a €1.49bn (£1.35bn) penalty for abusing its monopoly in online advertising.

 Google is appealing all three antitrust fines, though it has also made changes to each of the services in question.